mikethemage/RetirementIncomePlanner/README.md

-**Retirement Income Planner**
+# Retirement Income Planner

 Tool to calculate retirement income.

+Built as a class library and into the following formats:
-Currently built using WPF (Windows only) + Blazor Server (Windows & Linux).
+- Desktop WPF Application (Windows only)
+- Blazor Server with basic UI (Cross-platform)

-Now adapted into WebAPI project using JSON data as input.
+- WebAPI project using JSON data as input (Cross-platform)